devseevali/git-the-simple-guide/PITCHME.md

 `git clone /path/to/repository`

-when using a remote server, your command will be <!-- .element: class="fragment" -->
+when using a remote server, your command will be

 `git clone username@host:/path/to/repository`